RobinTournemenne/matREPLab/README.md

 Features
 --------
 - color syntaxing
+- Auto completion (use the file ```~/.matREPLab_completion_result```)
 - go to errors (line and col) in files (VS code only for the moment)
-- Auto completion (use the file ```~/.matREPLab_completion_result```)
 - history (use the file ```~/.matREPLab_history```)
 - multi-line handling (a little bit cleaner than matlab -nodesktop)

 Current validated environments and other equivalent contributions:
 -----------------------------------------------------------------

-Should work on any Unix system (tested on Mac OS X and Ubuntu).
+Should work on any Unix system (tested on Mac OS X Mojave and Ubuntu 18.04).

 Working at least for Matlab 2016 to 2019.
-Does not work on Matlab 2020 because they removed access to the completion function.
+Does not work on Matlab 2020 because they removed access to the auto-completion function.
 I may add a more basic solution to get completion results in this case, but it is not a priority.

 To my knowledge only Calysto and imatlab (stange user name) implemented a jupyter kernel to improve matlab REPL in terminals:
 - https://github.com/imatlab/imatlab